Lyalpha/pympc/README.md

 # e.g. /tmp/mpcorb_xephem.csv
 ```

-The catalogue downloaded will be the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue
+The catalogue downloaded will be the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue.
-from the Minor Planet Center.

 The Near Earth Asteroid and Comets catalogues will be downloaded and used to update the `mpcorb` entries based on
 the values of the `include_nea` and `include_comets` arguments (both default to `True`).

 It will create a csv file for each catalogue downloaded in the
 [xephem database format](http://www.clearskyinstitute.com/xephem/help/xephem.html#mozTocId468501) and return
 the filepath to this file.
-By default the file will be saved in the user's temporary directory - this can
+By default, the file will be saved in the user's temporary directory - this can
 be changed by setting the `cat_dir` argument.

+Downloading this catalogue isn't necessary fi you just want to do major body checks (i.e. planets, moons.

 ## Usage

-Having downloaded the catalogue (see [Setup](#Setup)), we can now search for minor bodies at a given location.
+Having downloaded the catalogue (see [Setup](#Setup)), we can now search for both major and minor bodies
+at a given location.

 ### Interactive searching

 > **Note:** All information is output in logging.
 If you do not have a lgger set up in a session, running:
 > ```python
 > import logging
+> fmt = "%(asctime)s - %(name)s - %(levelname)s - %(message)s"
-> logging.getLogger().setLevel(logging.INFO)
+> logging.basicConfig(format=fmt, level=logging.INFO)
 > ```
 > prior to the examples will show this information.